telecoda/inktober-2016/README.md

 I decided I would also produce digital versions of the drawings and maybe even some coloured in versions.

 ## Steps involved
-These sets are documented mainly for my benefit so I can easily repeat the process.
+These steps are documented mainly for my benefit so I can easily repeat the process.

 * Sketch with pencil / inkpen
 * Scan image